Clearing advice for parents and guardians

 The Clearing process can seem daunting but there are practical steps that you can take to help your child get organised and prepared ahead of results day.

-1. Encourage your child to sign up for early Clearing support.
+- Encourage your child to sign up for early Clearing support - this will open for registration close to the time that Clearing opens.
 They will benefit from a dedicated 15-minute call with a Clearing advisor, and get priority Clearing access on results day.
 They will also be able to submit their portfolio for early review, if the course they want to apply for requires one.